 In groups of 4-6 discuss the ways you found that you share or access stories with your mobile phone in the log.

-Exercise: Adding sound in WordPress
+Exercise: Adding sound to a webpage

 - Open your recording in Audacity (if you used your phone, you will need to upload the file to a computer)

 - Do some basic editing – for example, delete the start and end of the recording if they are not important, or add fades at either end.

 - Save the results as an mp3 file.